Networking: Your Secret Weapon for Success

 • Send the alumna a brief, 2-3 sentence message.
 Introduce yourself as a U of I student, express your interest in their career and request to learn more about their career path.
 The best way to get to know someone?
 Conduct an Informational Interview!
 See below for more more information and sample LinkedIn messages!

-LinkedIn Request Samples
+LinkedIn Connection Request Samples

 Informational Interview Request Sample Text